bt-glv/nvim-config/doc/roadmap.md

 # To-Start

-- Fix: <leader>Y for "+Y
 - Fix: Block_indent()
-- Fix: Lua lsp on nixos
-    - more about it (3rd answer): https://stackoverflow.com/questions/75880481/cant-use-lua-lsp-in-neovim
-    - perhaps find a way to use system-installed lsp servers together with mason?
-    - perhaps switching to the nixos unstable branch might fix it?
-- Fix: undotree treesitter error

 - Feature: Which key
-    - add descriptions for every single remap
-    - makes it so the plugin only loads if its set to
 - Feature: Configure Neovim LSP integration without lsp0 (its currently deprecated)
-- Feature: Add DAP debugger support

 - Refactor: treesitter-context: make the plugin's style more distinct